Talk Trail Blazers vs. Mavericks Second Half Here!

 How to watch on TV: Root Sports Plus, NBA League Pass

-Blazers injuries: Nassir Little (out), Justise Winslow (out), Damian Lillard (questionable), Gary Payton II (probable)
+Blazers injuries: Justise Winslow (out), Nassir Little (probable), Gary Payton II (probable)

-Mavericks injuries: Maxi Kleber (out), Dorian Finney-Smith (out), Josh Green (out), Christian Wood (out)
+Mavericks injuries: Maxi Kleber (out), Dorian Finney-Smith (out), Josh Green (out), Tim Hardaway Jr. (out), Luka Doncic (out)

 SBN Affiliate: Mavs Moneyball